 - Concurrency can be implemented by using single processing unit while this can not be possible in case of parallelism, it requires multiple processing units.

-In summary, the concurrency and parallelism are not exactly same and can be distinguished.
+In summary, the concurrency and parallelism are not exactly similar and can be distinguished.
 Concurrency could involve the different tasks running and having overlapping time.
 On the other hand, parallelism involves different tasks running simultaneously and tend to have the same starting and ending time.